HRLTY/DenseFace3D/README.md

 * Fixed location, stabilization and auto-scaling — The the capture is robust to face movements (both in translation and distance) and presented as the average of the locations of last several frames.

-### If you have any question, feel free to reach me at huangruiwizard@gmail.com. *Research/intern opportunities regarding computer science(computer vision would be greater) are welcomed.* I am a senior undergraduate currently, this work was done during my internship at Institute of Automation, Chinese Academy of Sciences.
-You can learn more about me from my [CV](http://hrlty.github.io/about/) or [LinkedIn.](https://cn.linkedin.com/in/rui-huang)
+###### If you have any question, feel free to reach me at huangruiwizard@gmail.com. *Research/intern opportunities regarding computer science(computer vision would be greater) are welcomed.* I am a senior undergraduate currently, this work was done during my internship at Institute of Automation, Chinese Academy of Sciences.
+You can learn more about me from my [LinkedIn.](https://cn.linkedin.com/in/rui-huang)

 #####Dependencies: [Boost](http://www.boost.org), [Dlib 18.10](http://dlib.net), [OpenCV 2.4](http://opencv.org), [GLUT](https://www.opengl.org/resources/libraries/glut/).